BurntSushi/blog/content/post/foss.md

 When I write code, I don't need to share it to enjoy it.
 But as my involvement in FOSS increased, it quickly became a natural part of my process that I've mostly continued for 16 years in one form or another.
-At it's core, the thing I love most about it is the act of sharing my code with others in a way that lets them solve a problem more efficiently and effectively than they would have without it.
+At its core, the thing I love most about it is the act of sharing my code with others in a way that lets them solve a problem more efficiently and effectively than they would have without it.
 The more utility my code gets, the greater my enjoyment is.
 It